jspalms/RandomBank/README.md

 3. Add a transactional outbox for committing integration events
 4. Add kafka to produce and consume events

-4. Containerize the application
+a.
+Containerize the application
-5. Add authorization using some IdAAS
+b.
+Add authorization using some IdAAS

 ### Potential technologies to look into

 - MassTransit for transactional outbox
 - Api gateway
 - Open telemetry for logging through seq (or similar)

 # DDD Notes